Biden, Harris, and the Democrats know that once they formally assume office, they’re going to have a tough job.

 But we knew that already.
 This should come as no surprise.

-We can talk later about how this approach can be best rolled out, but without these types of policies and practices we run the risk of remaining a country that seriously divided, one where a significant portion of its citizens all too willing to believe the musings of snake oil salesmen and hucksters.
+We can talk later about how this approach can be best rolled out, but without these types of policies and practices we run the risk of remaining a country that seriously divided, one where a significant portion of its citizens are too willing to believe the musings of snake oil salesmen and hucksters.

 photo credit Mobilus In Mobili, “RVA Pro Gun Rally 2020-11”